How the founder of Xbox spins up start-ups within a 41-year-old software giant

 During Seed Two, they focus on proving their solution fits the problem with rapid pivots to keep them on course.

-Employees are permitted to dedicate their full-time to the effort and their positions are held open in the meantime: Incubation Rotation.
+Employees are permitted to dedicate their full-time to the effort and their positions are held open in the meantime: a concept known as Incubation Rotation.
 Salaries are funded by the office of the CTO.

 “It becomes their full time job,” Berkes explains.
 “We realise that to really make this work it requires absolute focus.
 [Incubation Rotation] was a big part of setting up the accelerator, to make sure we really carved out people’s energy and bandwidth to be able to do this.”